hiphops-io/hiphops-io.github.io/docs/syntax.md

 ## Depends

-A depends clause will ensure tasks do not run until their conditions are met.
+A `depends` clause will ensure tasks do not run until their conditions are met.
 If multiple tasks have their dependencies met at the same time, they will be dispatched in parallel.

-This flexible syntax allows you to create complex workflows simply by declaring what a task needs to begin executing.
+This flexible syntax allows you to create complex workflows simply by declaring what a task needs in order to begin executing.

-A depends clause follows the exact same syntax rules as a when clause, the difference is at what point they are evaluated and how they are used.
+A `depends` clause follows the exact same syntax rules as a `when` clause, the difference is at what point they are evaluated and how they are used.
 (This is described in detail [below](#when-depends)).

 Given that the purpose of a `depends` clause is to create dependencies between tasks, you'll also find you reference different areas of the context object.